-It doesn’t have to be difficult, and here at Speaks Family Law Firm, we’ll make adopting a baby a smooth, seamless process.
+It doesn't have to be difficult, and here at Speaks Law Firm, PC Family Law Division, we'll make adopting a baby a smooth, seamless process.
 Our job is to educate you on all the aspects of adopting a newborn, and we’ll make sure you will be fully informed at every level.

 Open vs. Closed Adoptions